codkan/JD-Team-1327/README.md

 # Team 1327: ChildSafe Application
 Fall 2021 SLS Team 1327

-Team members: Cody Kantor, Akash Vemulapalli, Aayush Dixit, Erin Falejczyk
+Team members: Cody Kantor, Akash Vemulapalli, Aayush Dixit, Erin Falejczyk, Will Wynne

 This is a cross platform mobile application created with React Native and Expo.
 The goal of this app is to help new parents learn critical child safety measures and best practices.